CodeCrew-CodeSchool/SideQuests/src/docs/Blog/2026/SetupInstructions.md

 ### Part 3: Update YOUR Link

-Now that your content is created in the repo, go back to the index.md file in the docs folder.
+Now that your content is created in the repo, go back to the `index.md` file in the 2026 folder.

 ![Site Index File View](/Imgs/Site_Index.png "image_tooltip")